HTTP-RPC/Kilo/README.md

 The first argument contains the current request, and the second the service method to be invoked.
 If `isAuthorized()` returns `true` (the default), method execution will proceed.
 Otherwise, the method will not be invoked, and an HTTP 403 response will be returned.

 ### Exceptions
 If an exception is thrown by a service method and the response has not yet been committed, the exception message (if any) will be returned as plain text in the response body.
-If the exception is an instance of `IllegalArgumentException`, an HTTP 403 response will be returned.
+If the exception is an instance of `IllegalArgumentException` or `UnsupportedOperationException`, an HTTP 403 response will be returned.
 For `IllegalStateException`, HTTP 409 will be returned.
 For any other exception type, HTTP 500 will be returned.

 ### Inter-Service Communication
 A service implementation can obtain a reference to another service instance via the `getService()` method of the `WebService` class.
 This can be useful when the behavior of one service relies on logic provided by a different service.
 The target service must be annotated with `javax.servlet.annotation.WebServlet`.